mroth/sse-bench/README.md

  - [x] it should return a helpful status message showing it understood what you wanted
  - [x] it should die with error code and print usage if there are no servers passed
  - [ ] it should capture control-c and show stats on exit
- - [ ] it should exit gracefully and shut down connections
+ - [ ] it should verifiably exit gracefully and shut down connections